McCormick County, South Carolina

 McCormick County is a county located in the U.S. state of South Carolina.
-As of the 2020 census, its population was 9,526, making it the second least-populous county in South Carolina.
+As of the 2020 census, its population was 9,526, making it the second-least populous county in South Carolina.
 Its county seat is McCormick.
-The county was formed in 1916 from parts of Edgefield, Abbeville, and Greenwood Counties.
+The county was formed in 1916 from parts of Edgefield, Abbeville, and Greenwood counties.

 History

-The county was founded in 1916 and was named after Cyrus McCormick.
-The largest town and county seat is McCormick.
+The county was founded in 1916 with portions of Edgefield, Abbeville, and Greenwood counties and was named after Cyrus McCormick.
+The largest community and county seat is McCormick.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 393.61 sqmi, of which 358.87 sqmi is land and 34.74 sqmi (8.8%) is water.
+According to the U.S. Census Bureau, the county has a total area of 393.61 sqmi, of which 358.87 sqmi is land and 34.74 sqmi (8.83%) is water.
 It is the smallest county in South Carolina by land area and second-smallest by total area.
 McCormick County is in the Savannah River basin.